Updated: Jan 6

 Claiming to have an estimated 1.5 million users, the social platform has gained increased visibility and continues to see a spike in growth these last few months.
 Why the sudden popularity?
 After facing their own censorship and moderation - some even being banned from Twitter - celebrities and political figures joined the platform and began generating visibility for it.
 It has also attracted the likes of Donald Trump who claims it as his new favorite platform in addition to his supporters.

 The platform is a favorite of those banned from mainstream social sites such as Twitter, Facebook, Reddit and YouTube.

 LinkedIn Spying Debacle

 That’s right, the social networking platform for professionals has been spying on Apple users.
 Apple recently rolled out a new iOS 14 privacy feature to developers.
 The new feature alerts users when text copied to their Apple clipboard is accessed by other apps on their device.
-Microsoft’s platform LinkedIn isn’t the only caught copying clipboard data and spying on Apple users.
+Microsoft’s platform LinkedIn isn’t the only one caught copying clipboard data and spying on Apple users.
 Just a week prior Tik Tok was called out for exactly the same thing.
 The difference?
 Tik Tok was found to be grabbing clipboard data every few keystrokes whereas LinkedIn was caught grabbing content every keystroke.

 LinkedIn’s vice president of engineering, Erran Berger, quickly responded to the scandal saying that it came down to a code path that “only does an equality check” of the clipboard and content typed into a LinkedIn text box.
 Berger sought to assure users that LinkedIn does not “store or transmit the clipboard contents” and that a fix was due to go live, but no date was provided.